MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonpip.md

 * User packages remain available after uninstalling and/or updating MeVisLab
 * It is possible to install multiple versions of the Python packages into different user packages.
 Possible conflicts will be shown in the `PythonPip` module panel.

-The only disadvantage being that Python commands will not be recognized outside of MeVisLab by default.
+The only disadvantage: Python commands will not be recognized outside of MeVisLab by default.
 {{</alert>}}

 Thirdparty information and *\*.mli* files are updated automatically.